grisuno/LazyOwn/README.md

 :param line: Not used in this implementation.
 :returns: None

+## gitdumper
+Install and execute the git-dumper tool to download Git repository content.

+This function checks if git-dumper is installed, and if not, installs it using pip.
+Then, it prompts the user to input the necessary parameters to run git-dumper, constructs the command, and executes it.

+:param line: Not used in this implementation.
+:returns: None

+## powershell_cmd_stager
+Generate and execute a PowerShell command stager to run a .ps1 script.

+This function takes the name of a PowerShell script (.ps1), encodes its content in base64, and constructs a command to execute the script using PowerShell in a hidden and elevated manner.
+The function then prints the generated command.

+:param line: The name of the PowerShell script file to encode and execute.
+:returns: None

+## shellcode_search
+Search the shell-storm API for shellcodes using the provided keywords.

+This function sends a GET request to the shell-storm API with the specified keywords.
+It then prints the results.

+:param line: A string containing the keywords to search for.
+:returns: None

+## ligolo
+Automates the setup and execution of Ligolo server and client for tunneling and port forwarding.

+...

+:param line: The command line input containing the port number for Ligolo setup.
+:type line: str
+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.